sprestrelski/SNOWside-chats/README.md

 sudo docker compose -f docker-compose.yml -f docker-compose.without-nginx.yml down
 ```

+This will run the Mattermost instance on port 8065 and the postgres database on port 5432.

 ## Mattermost setup
 To connect to the Mattermost instance from another device on the network, on the device running the instance, run `ifconfig` and look for an IPV4 address.
 It should be in the form XXX.XXX.X.XX or similar.
 Then, go to `XXX.XXX.X.XX:8065` on the secondary device.